mike-kilo/TimeLapserdak/README.md

   - it is possible to navigate to the folder and load the pictures
   - it is possible to select the cropping areas of both starting and ending images
   - the software generates intermediate (cropped and scaled to 1920x1080) images

-TODO:
-  - generate video from the intermediate pictures
+  - it is possible to set output video orientation (horizontal, square, vertical)

 Limitations
   - only 1920x1080 output resolution is currently supported